vignettes/SingleStudies.Rmd

 cdmDatabaseSchema = cdmDatabaseSchema,

-If all went well, we now have a table with the events of interest.
-We can see how many events per type:
+If all went well, we now have a table with the cohorts of interest.
+We can see how many entries per cohort:

 ## cohort_concept_id count